 This is the introductory course for the Professional Nursing Program.
 Content includes: physical assessment, patient interviewing, documentation, nursing process, and critical thinking used in delivery of nursing care.
 Students will be introduced to basic therapeutic and interpersonal communication skills.
 Nursing procedures and skills will be introduced.
-Opportunities to practice competencies and skills will be provided in the care of patients across the life span utilizing clinical hours.
+Opportunities to practice competencies and skills will be provided in the care of patients across the life span utilizing skills lab, simulation, and clinical experiences.
 Students will be introduced to the Missouri Nurse Practice Act, legal, cultural, spiritual, and ethical issues related to the practice of nursing.
-Prereqs: None
+Preregs: None